Last Updated: May 24, 2018

 PRIVACY DISPUTE RESOLUTION

 Synack has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by Synack, please visit the BBB EU PRIVACY SHIELD website at http://www.bbb.org/EU-privacy-shield/file-a-complaint/ for more information and to file a complaint.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by Synack, please visit the BBB EU PRIVACY SHIELD website at www.bbb.org/EU-privacy-shield/file-a-complaint for more information and to file a complaint.

-Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel.
+Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option could be available before a Privacy Shield Panel.